kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 The `@KoraSubmodule` annotation marks the interface for which to build a module for the current compilation module, it will contain all components marked with the `@Module` and `@Component` annotations.
-Annotation is useful if you are breaking your project into [multi-modules application](https://docs.gradle.org/current/userguide/multi_project_builds.html) in terms of your `Gradle/etc.` build tool, where each is responsible for some piece of functionality, and the `@KoraApp` application itself is built in a separate module from the logic.
+Annotation is useful if you are breaking your project into [multi-modules application](https://docs.gradle.org/current/userguide/multi_project_builds.html) in terms of `Gradle` build tool, where each is responsible for some piece of functionality, and the `@KoraApp` application itself is built in a separate module from the logic.

 An inheritor interface will be created for the interface, where all interfaces labeled `@Module` will be inherited and default-methods for classes labeled as `@Component` will be created.